cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **VLM Analysis**:

-**Score**: 5/10
+**Score**: 4/10

-> *The rendering shows noticeable geometric distortions with warped walls, misaligned edges, and inconsistent depth cues.
-Texture exhibits heavy blurring and inconsistent patterns with sparse, floating artifact-like elements.
-Overall realism is moderate but artifacts prevent convincing reconstruction of a real scene.*
+> *The rendering shows substantial texture-related artifacts (dense, repetitive mesh pattern) and depth inconsistency that hinder reliable geometric interpretation.
+No obvious geometric collapse, but perspective cues are compromised by texture; overall realism is limited and reconstruction reliability is moderate at best.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Large, irregular warping and bending visible across the vertical surfaces, giving a distorted room-like enclosure.
-- ⚠️ **Misaligned Edges**: Edges between planes appear mismatched and jagged, not aligning cleanly with adjacent surfaces.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues are inconsistent; some surfaces appear unnaturally flat or foreshortened, reducing real-world depth fidelity.
-- 🎨 **Floating Artifacts**: Repeated hair-like textures dominate the scene, giving the impression of floating clusters rather than a stable surface.
-- 🎨 **Over Blur**: Overall softness and lack of fine detail, especially on edge regions, suggesting excessive blur in shading/texture.
-- 🎨 **Texture Inconsistency**: Texture density and pattern vary abruptly across surfaces, lacking consistent material appearance.
+- ⚠️ **Depth Or Perspective Errors**: Perceived depth cues are inconsistent due to dense texture and occlusion, making geometry hard to interpret and giving a sense of distorted perspective in the central region.
+- 🎨 **Ghosting**: Highly repetitive, woven-like texture across large areas, creating a ghosted/mesh appearance.
+- 🎨 **Texture Inconsistency**: Texture quality varies by region; some surfaces appear sharper while others are dominated by the dense pattern, reducing overall coherence.

 ### View 12 (330°)